 - Animals – If you’ve ever watched any nature show you know that bigger animals are just as cool as bugs (which are small animals).

 - Relentless Sun – Our Sun truly gives us life both on a global scale and on an individual scale.
 Your body actually needs sunlight to live.
 When sunlight hits your skin, your body makes a hormone called vitamin D. This hormone is required by all of the organs of your body to operate correctly.
 Without it, you can die.

-- Dirt – This material is the nurturing force which grows our food, provides those minerals and nutrients found in our veggies and if you dig your toes into it, can provide grounding energy to soothe many aches and pains.
+- Dirt – This material is the nurturing force which grows our food, provides those minerals and nutrients found in our veggies, and if you dig your toes into it, can provide grounding energy to soothe many aches and pains.

 - Gentle winds – When it’s hot and humid, there is nothing better than a gentle wind to cool and refresh.
-It goes perfectly with some refreshing summer snacks and a glass of vodka lemonade.
+It goes perfectly with some refreshing summer snacks and a refreshing glass of lemonade.

 Of course, there are also the beautiful sunrises and sunsets, crashing ocean waves, majestic mountains, starry skies, and ever changing seasons which hold indescribable beauty, design, and inspiration.

 Join me on a journey to the outdoors.
 Maybe, just maybe, you’ll want to venture out and make your own discoveries.